 This allows the owner of the landlocked property to have access to their property, the dominant estate.

-The Bottom Line of Easement of Real Estate
+The Bottom Line of Easement of Appurtenant in Real Estate

 Before you decide to purchase any piece of land, it is important that you know if there are existing easements since these can sometimes affect the property’s value.